circleci/circleci-docs/jekyll/_cci2/getting-started.md

 ## Using the Workflows Functionality
 {:.no_toc}

-You do not have to use Orbs to use CircleCI.
+You do not have to use orbs to use CircleCI.
 The following example details how to create a custom configuration that also uses the [workflow feature]({{site.baseurl}}/2.0/workflows) of CircleCI.